Princess (The Walking Dead): Season 10

-In the episode "Splinter", Princess, Eugene, Ezekiel, and Yumiko are surrounded by several armored soldiers.
+In the episode "Splinter", Princess, Eugene, Ezekiel, and Yumiko are surrounded by several of the armed soldiers.
 As she struggles against her captors, Princess watches as Yumiko is hit hard on the head by a soldier with a rifle; the group is separated from each other and imprisoned in boxcars.
 While in captivity, Princess tries to break the wooden walls separating her and Yumiko, but gets a splinter in her finger, triggering her PTSD.
 To keep the concussed Yumiko awake, Princess tells her about her unhappy childhood being abused by her stepfather and stepbrother, while her mother did nothing to protect her.
 Just then, soldiers arrive and take Yumiko away.
 The next day, Princess discovers an exit to Eugene's boxcar, but he dismisses her and tells her to return to her boxcar so they can appear worthy of the community's time by following their orders; Princess obeys.
 Later, a soldier summons her to come with him.
-Once she is checked for bite marks by an examining trooper, Princess is brought into another room to be interrogated by another trooper about her group.
+Once she is checked for bite marks by an examining trooper, Princess is taken into another room to be interrogated by another trooper about her group.
 However, Princess refuses to cooperate unless she can see Yumiko; the soldier slaps her and knocks her to the ground.
-Princess later wakes up in her boxcar and sneaks out to see Eugene again, only to find that he is gone; she returns to her boxcar and panics.
+Princess later wakes up in her boxcar and sneaks out again to see Eugene only to find that he is gone.
+She returns to her boxcar and panics.
 Suddenly, Ezekiel opens the hatch in the roof and jumps down, and the two argue over what to do next.
 Soon afterward, a soldier enters the boxcar with a tray of food, but is ambushed by Ezekiel, who knocks him unconscious and then handcuffs him.
 Princess interrogates the soldier with Ezekiel, eventually attacking and beating him, before Princess realizes that she was hallucinating Ezekiel the entire time, and she is beating the still fettered soldier.
 She then escapes from her boxcar and is faced with another hallucination of Ezekiel, who tries to convince her to flee and leave the others behind; she refuses and returns to her boxcar.
 There, Princess frees the beaten soldier and answers his questions in exchange for seeing her friends.
 The soldier thanks her and knocks on the door and yells to his squad outside.
 Immediately, the door slides open, revealing Eugene, Ezekiel, and Yumiko lined up outside with hoods on their heads, guarded by soldiers; a hood is thrown over Princess' head.